openstack-infra/system-config/doc/source/gerrit.rst

 In addition to the hyperlinks provided by the regex in gerrit.config, we use a Gerrit hook to update Launchpad bugs when changes referencing them are applied.
-This is managed by the :ref:`jeepyb` openstack-infra project.
+This is managed by the :ref:`jeepyb` opencontrail-infra project.

 New Project Creation
 ====================

-Gerrit project creation is now managed through changes to the openstack-infra/config repository.  :ref:`jeepyb` handles automatically creating any new projects defined in the configuration files.
+Gerrit project creation is now managed through changes to the opencontrail-infra/config repository.  :ref:`jeepyb` handles automatically creating any new projects defined in the configuration files.